Leigan0/FT-cloud-tech-test/README.md

 ## My approach

 After reading the specifications I came up with the following mvp.
+I did this to break the exercise its small challenges / features.

 #### MVP